OnlyFans KPI Framework: The 15 Metrics Every Agency Should Track Daily

 We tracked 3 metrics our first year and nearly went under.
 Here's the full 15-metric framework we built to run a profitable agency — with benchmarks and the API calls to pull every number automatically.

-Then one of our top creators dropped 40% in revenue in a single month and we had no idea why until three weeks after it started.
-We had all this data and none of it told us anything was wrong until the damage was done.
+One of our top creators dropped 40% in revenue in a single month.
+We had no idea why until three weeks after it started.

-The problem wasn’t that we tracked the wrong metrics exactly — it’s that we tracked metrics that told us what had already happened instead of metrics that told us what was about to happen.
+We had the data.
+We were pulling it.
+But we were tracking the wrong things — metrics that told us what had already happened instead of what was about to happen.
 Revenue is a lagging indicator.
 By the time it drops, the cause happened two weeks ago.

 Why Most Agency Dashboards Fail